-In this article you’ll learn how to add some CSS3 fine tuning to your ordered lists, using a semantic markup approach and CSS pseudo-elements.
+In this article you’ll learn how to add some CSS3 fine-tuning to your ordered lists, using a semantic markup approach and CSS pseudo-elements.

 When I first read Roger Johansson’s article about styling ordered list numbers, I must admit I seriously felt in love with that technique.
 Using that technique, I will try to go a bit further and show you two different styling possibilities for ordered lists.

-Below you’ll find nothing than simple ordered list markup:
+Below you’ll find nothing than a simple ordered list (ol) markup:

 Further, I’ll try to explain how this works in a few words.